 Location of Host Families

-Most students would prefer to live near our center, and we try to accommodate this request if possible.
-Unfortunately, not all host families are within walking distance, but there are easily accessible public buses that run through the entire city.
+Most students would prefer to live near Piazza Savonarola, and we try to accommodate this request if possible.
+Most, but not all host families are within walking distance.
+Those that are not are just slightly farther away and are served by an efficient public transportation system.

 The Italian Family Today

-Just as American society changed drastically during the 1960s and 70s, Italian society, too, has seen major social changes over the past few decades, changes that brought both advantages and problems.
-The increase in women working outside the home, the number of young people who seek higher education, and the legalization of divorce have all caused profound changes within the family structure.
-Yet family values are still the focus of Italian society, and the Italian family has remained a very close social unit.
-Whether married, single or divorced, all Italians tend to maintain very strong links with their parents, adult children, and other relatives.
+Just as American society changed drastically during the 1960s and 70s, Italian society, too, has seen major social changes in recent decades.
+The increase in women working outside the home, the number of young people who seek higher education, and the legalization of divorce have all caused profound changes within the family structure since the 1970s.
+Yet family values are still the focus of Italian society, and the family has remained a very close social unit.
+Whether married, single, or divorced, all Italians tend to maintain strong ties to parents, adult children, and other relatives.
 Often generations share housing; grown children or elderly parents may live with your hosts.
-Even if they do not share a home, extended families may eat lunch (pranzo) and/or dinner (cena) together every day.
-Elderly parents are respected and looked after, sometimes on a daily basis, whether they live at home with their children or independently.
+Even if they do not share a home, extended families may eat lunch (pranzo) and/or dinner (cena) together every day or on Sundays.
+Elderly parents are respected and looked after, sometimes on a daily basis, whether living with their children or on their own.

 The Italian Mother

-Italians have certain taboos when it comes to food combinations and eating certain things at the appropriate time.
-Cappuccino is considered a breakfast drink and is not appropriate after lunch or dinner.
-Instead, caffe’ can be ordered anytime of the day.
-Italians drink water and wine at meals.
-If they have pizza, they will drink soft drinks or beer.
-It is considered polite to always keep both hands on the table and never on your lap.
+Italians have certain taboos when it comes to food combinations and what is appropriate to eat when.
+For example, cappuccino is considered a morning beverage and is not taken after lunch or dinner (beacuse the quantity of hot milk would interfere with digestion after a large meal).
+Instead, caffe’ (Espresso) or caffe’ macchiato (Espresso with a spot of milk) can be ordered anytime of day.
+Italians drink water and wine at meals (generally no soft drinks and never milk), although with pizza it is common to have a soft drink or beer.
+It is customary to always keep both hands on the table and never on your lap (this goes back to medieval times and the fear that someone could be hiding a weapon under the table).

 Italian Dress Code

-Italians are proud of their clothing styles and traditions.
-Dressing appropriately in Italy is important and will impact how you are perceived by Italians.
-Italians dress according to the seasons and rarely deviate from seasonally-appropriate attire.
+Italians are generally proud of their clothing styles and traditions.
+For most people, dressing appropriately is important.
+How you dress will impact how you are perceived by Italians.
+People dress according to the season and rarely deviate from seasonally-appropriate attire.
 In general, they tend to wear warmer clothes than their American counterparts and may worry about you getting a frescata (“catching a chill”) if you do not sufficiently cover yourself in the winter or when the seasons change.
 Florentines also tend to wear classic styles, preferring basic colors such as black, beige, and white and dress elegantly in the city.
 Flip flops are for summer holidays at the beach and sweatpants are for the gym.